SantanaVinicius1/MovieRental/README.md

 To determine which payment provider should to be used based on the value of the entry, I decided to use the IKeyedServiceProvider, which allows the DI container to resolve the correct implementation at runtime, based on a key (in this case the _PaymentMethod_ property of a Rental object).
 A different approach would be to use a Factory to handle the DI resolution manually, this way I could have a centralized and flexible place to apply more elaborate business rules, the use of logging, or even use other types (like enums) instead of strings to define the Service.

-The **IKeyedServiceProvider** was chosed mainly because it was simpler to use and the version of .NET used has native support to keyed services, but wheter the version was older or I needed a more flexible solution I'd probably go for the factory.
+The **IKeyedServiceProvider** was chosen mainly because it was simpler to use and the version of .NET used has native support to keyed services, but wheter the version was older or I needed a more flexible solution I'd probably go for the factory.

 ## Improvements